 The Art Cafe

-The owners of Rockfish Restaurant and the Art Cafe came up with the genius idea of Kids Night Out so parents could have a date night at the restaurant while kids painted pottery upstairs and had dinner at the Art Cafe.
+The owners of Rockfish Restaurant and the Art Cafe came up with the genius idea of Kids Night Out so parents could have a date night at the restaurant while kids painted pottery upstairs and had dinner at The Art Cafe.
 We tried Kids Night Out and it was a huge hit.
+They even got dinner and ice cream while painting their pottery.
 You can also just go and paint pottery with your family there on a rainy day!

 5 Lagoon Road, Hilton Head Island